Bodybuilding and Fitness FAQ

 There are three questions you should consider:

-• Question One: Is it important to eat fruits and vegetables, especially if you are consuming a high-tech nutrition shake?
+- Question One: Is it important to eat fruits and vegetables, especially if you are consuming a high-tech nutrition shake?

 Answer: It might actually be better to consume the nutrition shake.
 Let us explain...Mother Nature is not always consistent in her allotment of vitamins and minerals in foods.
 For example, two oranges could vary dramatically in their Vitamin C content.
 Nutrition shakes are consistently manufactured to meet the label claims (at least those from reputable companies are).
-If the label says you are getting 50% of the RDA (Recommended Dietary Allowance) for a certain vitamin or mineral, you are.
+If the label says you are getting 50% of the RDA (Recommended Dietary Allowance) for a certain vitamin or mineral, you are. - Question Two: Are artificial vitamins as good as natural vitamins?

 Answer: Chemically and structurally, there is no difference.
-If you could examine natural and synthetic vitamins on a molecular level, you would see that they are identical.
+If you could examine natural and synthetic vitamins on a molecular level, you would see that they are identical. - Question Three: Is there anything found in fruits and/or vegetables that you cannot get in a nutrition shake that might be important for overall health?

 Answer: Most likely, the answer is yes.
 Fruits and vegetables contain phytochemicals, which simply refers to chemicals found in plants.
 Many of these chemicals are alleged to have certain disease-fighting properties.
 So what's the bottom line?
 In some ways, nutrition shakes are better than fruits and vegetables.
 On the other hand, these shakes contain few, if any, phytochemicals.
 One thing you can do is buy bags of frozen fruits from the grocery store, then when you mix up your nutrition shake, toss in some frozen fruit instead of ice cubes.
 But that still doesn't account for the vegetables.
 Those pre-mixed bags of vegetables for salads you can buy in the grocery store are a great time-saver.
 Here's an easy, healthy meal: open one of those bags, cover it with fat-free dressing, and add a protein source like a chicken breast, lean beef, or fish.
 Then have a piece of fruit or whole-wheat bread on the side.